wp-plugins/sem-external-links/readme.txt

 == Change Log ==

+= 5.4 =

+- Handle nested parenthesis in javascript event attributes on links and images

 = 5.3.2 =

 - Temporarily placeholders links - http:// and https:// (no other url components) are no longer processed.